 How to Make Taco Soup

-• Season – Add garlic and taco seasoning and stir for another minute.
+• Season – Add tomato paste, garlic, and seasonings, and then stir for another minute.

 Toppings for Taco Soup